Hugh Roe O'Donnell: Cancelled naval expedition

 O'Donnell returned to A Coruña on 16 February, by which time he received news of Juan del Águila's surrender, which was not unexpected.
 O'Donnell wrote to the King two days later, begging him to focus his attention on sending the discussed naval expedition to Ireland.
 Although O'Donnell would have been content with a small-scale expedition sent to Tyrconnell, Philip III wanted to send a large fleet—three times the size of the 4th Armada—to ensure military success and restore his damaged reputation.
 Due to the time it would take to assemble a force of this size, O'Donnell was left anxiously waiting in Spain.
 Meanwhile, the confederacy disintegrated as English forces travelled across Ulster destroying crops and livestock.
 In June 1602, Tyrone burned Dungannon and retreated into Glenconkeyne.
 O'Donnell kept in contact with Ireland during this time—he wrote to one confederate "if there is anything bad it may be concealed from the Spaniard, but not from me".

 Throughout 1602, O'Donnell was placated with promises that the Spanish fleet was being gradually assembled.
 He insistently asked to return to court to discuss the military situation.
 In March, O'Donnell was alarmed by the Duke of Lerma's suggestion that O'Donnell could be sent back to Ireland with only one ship and 50,000 ducats.
 On 10 June, O'Donnell wrote to Philip III: "I am weary of seeing how I am wasting my time here, and I fear that things are going on badly at home".
 By July it became clear that, due to delays, the envisioned fleet would not be ready until the next year.
 On 23 July, the ships already prepared at A Coruña were sent towards South America on an unrelated mission.
-O'Donnell's companions reported he was gripped "by an extreme melancholia and disgust... he saw the whole [Spanish] army suddenly diverted... without even a mention being made of Ireland".
+O'Donnell's companions reported he was gripped "by an extreme melancholia and disgust [when] he saw the whole [Spanish] army suddenly diverted... without even a mention being made of Ireland".
 Philip III permitted O'Donnell to meet with him, and O'Donnell left A Coruña on 26 July to go to Simancas.